-Safe Hands Foundation is an organisation that ties hands with other organisations to help the destitute.
-Started by a group of individuals, their aim is to help achieve higher education and build a better future for the society we live in.
-Their focus is to provide basic needs and services, thereby uplifting the underprivileged, students especially, and supporting them in achieving their dreams through higher education.
+Safe Hands Foundation is an organization that ties hands with other organisations to help the destitute.
+Started by a group of individuals, they aim to help achieve higher education and build a better future for the society we live in.
+Their focus is to provide basic needs and services and supporting them in achieving their dreams through higher education.

-Project Akshara has two programs under them: one where Akshara students are under constant mentorship with the help of personal counseling and motivation classes, and the other one teaches students to access emails, digital books, and converse in English for developing further skills.
+Project Akshara has two programs under them.One where Akshara students are under constant mentorship with the help of personal counseling and motivation classes.
+The other one teaches students to access emails and digital books, and converse in English for developing further skills.

-Apart from this, they have multiple projects that involve donating toys to children, blood to patients, medical assistance in villages, basic furniture pieces to government schools, and aid to special students like those who have lost their eyesight and hearing.
+Apart from this, they have multiple projects that involve donating toys to children and blood to patients.
+Providing medical assistance in villages and basic furniture pieces to government schools.
+As well as aid to special students like those who have lost their eyesight and hearing.

 Run by a team of like-minded, socially responsible youngsters, Anandham gives a hand to those students who score well in their Plus Two exams and cannot afford higher education.
 They have initiated various supplementary training programs to provide overall development like life skills coaching, yoga, meditation, and communication skills.

 As we’re blogging this post, Anandham is supporting around 365 students pursuing MBBS, Civil Services, Agriculture, Engineering, Arts and Sciences, and various other streams.
-They provide 100% scholarships to the underprivileged and rural students who cannot bear the cost of higher education, and subsequently, a better life.
+They provide 100% scholarships to underprivileged and rural students who cannot bear the cost of higher education.